adhiluphanna/deliciousrecipeh/content/post/406-step-by-step-guide-to-prepare-any-night-of-the-week-crab-stuffed-tomatoes.md

 ##### Steps to make Crab Stuffed Tomatoes:

 1. Cut a medium size hole in top of tomatoes and scoop out the insides
-1. In a bowl, mix crab, onion, mayonnaise, feta cheese, salt &amp; pepper, and any seasoning you may want.
+1. In a bowl, mix crab, onion, mayonnaise, feta cheese, salt & pepper, and any seasoning you may want.
 1. Scoop filling into hollowed out tomatoes and top with shredded cheese
 1. Bake at 350° until tomatoes are slightly soft but still firm.
 (They will fall apart if cooked too long).
 I bake them on muffin trays so they stay standing upright while cooking